 Introductory Mathematics and Programming (15 credits)

 Engineering Science (15 credits)

 Introduction to Thermodynamics and Fluid Mechanics (15 credits)

-Students will specialise in key aspects of engineering and business, where learning includes modules on project management, finance and accounting, entrepreneurship, innovations management and sensor systems, instrumentation and surveying.
+Begin to specialise in key aspects of engineering and business, building on topical areas of engineering, and including project management, finance and accounting, entrepreneurship and innovation management.

 The Engineer in Society: Sustainability and Circular Economy (15 credits)